audrina-li/Simple-Journal-App/README.md

 - As a user, I want to be able to select and save a journal to file
 - As a user, I want to be able to select and load a journal from file

-## Phase 4: Task 2
-Make use of the Map interface in the JournalAppGUI class.

-## Phase 4: Task 3
+## Reflection
-- split up the JournalAppGUI class to improve cohesion (could possibly move some of the fields and methods into new classes such as NewFile, OpenFile, SaveFile and LoadFile)
+- split up the JournalAppGUI class to improve cohesion (could move some fields and methods into new classes such as NewFile, OpenFile, SaveFile and LoadFile)
 - extract more helper methods to improve readability